Skip to main content

 A prominent feature of online sales is that buyers rely on the search tools offered by platforms to process information when searching for products.
 The authors develop a model that captures how the search algorithm affects buyers' search processes, which further influences market equilibrium and welfare.
 If a platform adopts a highly unequal search algorithm, buyers are likely to obtain repetitive information about a small group of sellers, which causes buyers to consider fewer options and suppresses competition.

-By Yangguang Huang, Yu Xie
+By Yu Xie

 Working Paper Series